devajaytayde/Selenium_Java_Q-A/README.md

 Feature branching: each new feature/bug to new branch, once test/fix, merge to main branch for large project
 GithubFlow: Dev create feature branch, merge with main, deploy immediately , for small project

+# Any scenario where finally block is not executed - System.exit(0)

+#

 ## Key Takeaways